 schizophrenia patients, Asperger patients, and methamphetamine users.
 In addition, we recently completed a functional brain imaging study that involved having participants complete our agency paradigm in an MRI scanner.

-- Cosentino, S., Metcalfe, J., Steffener, J., Holmes, B., & Stern, Y. (under review).
+- Cosentino, S., Metcalfe, J., Steffener, J., Holmes, B., & Stern, Y. (2011).
 Finding the self in metacognitive evaluations: A study of metamemory and agency in non-demented elders.
 Neuropsychology.

 - Metcalfe, J., Eich, T. S., & Castel, A. (2010).
 Metacognition of agency across the lifespan.
 Cognition, 116, 267-282.